jonathanpenaloa/war-card-game/README.md

 - I want to add animation that will show the War cards somewhere else in the screen.
 Then add them to the winners deck.

-- I would like to add sound the plays when you shuffel split the deck and deal cards.
+- I would like to add sound the plays when you deal cards.

 - Change the background to represent when game inters War.